maxpistawka/Cat-Orphanage-Application/README.md

 * As a **User**, I want to be able to *unassign* a foster from a cat at my shelter.
 * As a **User**, I want to be able to *save* my shelter's registry (if I so choose).
 * As a **User**, I want to be able to *load* my shelter from a file (if I so choose).
+* As a **User**, I want to be able to *view* my shelter's registry of cats.
+* As a **User**, I want to be able to *view* my shelter's registry of fosters.

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by adding a cat to the Shelter using the Add Cat button after launching the Main method (the first two inputs are strings , the next two are ints, the next 3 are y/n).
+- You can generate the second required action related to adding Xs to a Y by clicking Display Cats after running Main and having added at least one cat.
+- You can locate my visual component by running main as it is on the front page.
+- You can save the state of my application by clicking the save to file button after running main.
+- You can reload the state of my application by clicking the load file button after running main.

  All code design in the persistence package, aswell as the persistence test package is derived and based on the code from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.